wpkelso/notes/Lock.md

     2. Traffic on _lock acquisition when a lock is not free_
     3. Traffic on _lock release_
 3. **Fairness:** the degree in which threads are allowed to acquire locks with respect to one another.
-    - _i.e._ whether or not in the implementation it is possible to for a thread to be _starved_ (unable to acquire a lock for a long period of time even when the lock became free during that time)
+    - _i.e._ whether or not in the implementation it is possible for a thread to be _starved_ (unable to acquire a lock for a long period of time even when the lock became free during that time)
 4. **Storage:** the amount of storage needed as a function of number of threads.